What is state pension deferral?

 - You are using deferral as a method of receiving a better value from your state pension if you are resident in a country where the UK does not give annual increases, for example, Australia.

-If you reached state pension age before 6 April 2016
+State pension age before 6 April 2016

 Extra state pension

-For example, if you deferred your state pension of £100 for the minimum period of five weeks, your state pension would have gone up to £101 a week from week six when you started to take it.
+You can earn extra state pension at 1% of the weekly pension for every five weeks you put off claiming.
+For example, if you defer your state pension of £100 for the minimum period of nine weeks, your state pension would go up to £101 a week from week ten when you start to take it.

 Lump sum payment

 You can choose to take a lump sum rather than an increased rate of pension.
 The amount of the lump sum is the amount of state pension not claimed plus interest which is added each week and compounded.
-The rate is roughly 2% above the Bank of England's base rate.
+The rate is 2% above the Bank of England's base rate.
 To get a lump sum, you have to put off claiming your state pension for at least 12 consecutive months.

 The lump sum is taxable, because the state pension is taxable income.
 However, it is not taxed in quite the same way as regular state pension income.
-There is more information on how state pension lump sums are taxed on our page What tax do I pay on my state pension lump sum?.

-If you reach state pension age on or after 6 April 2016
+Reach state pension age on or after 6 April 2016

 The extra pension will be paid with your normal state pension and taxed in the usual way, as explained below.

 The state pension, including any extra state pension, is taxable income even though no tax is deducted before it is paid to you.
-HM Revenue & Customs (HMRC) take it into account when they set your Pay As You Earn (PAYE) code.
-If the state pension is your only source of income or your total taxable income is less than the personal allowance (£12,570 for 2023/24), no tax will actually be payable.
-We explain tax on the state pension further in How is my tax collected?.
+HM Revenue & Customs (HMRC) take it into account when they set your Pay As You Earn (PAYE) code for any other private pension income you might have.

 If you reached state pension age before 6 April 2016 and choose to take a state pension lump sum, it will be taxable in the tax year in which you eventually decide to claim it or, in certain circumstances, the following year.
 The tax rate on your lump sum will not exceed the rate at which you are already paying income tax.

 The amount of pension deferred will not count as income for tax credits while it is being deferred.
 That is, you only count your state pension as income for tax credits purposes if you actually claim it.
-(The rules for pension credit and universal credit are different and you should seek specific advice – see our Getting Help page – if claiming universal credit whilst deferring your pension.)

 Extra state pension, if and when it starts to be paid, will count as income for tax credit purposes.

-For those who reached state pension age before 6 April 2016 and who claim a lump sum, this will also count as income for tax credits purposes in the year in which you claim to end the deferral unless you delay receiving the lump sum until the start of the next tax year.
+For those who reached state pension age before 6 April 2016 and choose a lump sum, this will also count as income for tax credits purposes in the year in which you claim to end the deferral unless you delay receiving the lump sum until the start of the next tax year.
 It might be beneficial to delay it if, for example, you would not be entitled to tax credits anyway for the later year.

 GOV.UK has more general information on the basic state pension.